dariaungureanu/TaskManagerApp/README.md

 ## Introduction

-TaskManagerApp is a JavaFX application developed as a project for Object-Oriented Programming and Databases course.The application allows users to efficiently manage their tasks by providing features such as task creation, viewing, updating, tagging, and commenting.
+TaskManagerApp is a JavaFX application developed as a project for Object-Oriented Programming and Databases course.The application allows users to efficiently manage their tasks by providing features such as task creation, viewing, updating, deleting, tagging, and commenting.
 Users can sign up for an account, log in, and start organizing their tasks seamlessly

 ## Features